Mick Clarke - In Depth Bio

 1995 - 2000

-The band continues to tour steadily across Europe, record sales are now slumping.
+The band continues to tour steadily across Europe, but record sales are now slumping.
 Mick decides to do a duo album with Lou Martin, and it's released on his US label, Burnside.
-The cover photo shows Mick and Lou jamming in a pub in Clapham, South London, with photographer / bluesman Dave Peabody and Delta blues legend "Honeyboy" Edwards in attendance.
+The cover photo shows Mick and Lou jamming in a pub in Clapham, South London, with photographer / bluesman Dave Peabody and Delta blues legend "Honeyboy" Edwards in attendance, enjoying a British pint off camera.
 Following the release Mick and Lou play extended tours of Scotland and Ireland..(best audience quote from Cork.."which one's Rory Gallagher?").
 They play dates around London and also tour in France and Belgium.

 Mick plans an acoustic album to follow, but realising that there is a need for a new band project, it becomes "New Mountain" with Chris, Lou and Ian Ellis on bass.